HashScannerOfficial/Stake-Crash-Predictor/README.md

 ## Installation Instructions

-To install the <strong>Aviator Predictor APK</strong>, follow these steps:
+To install the <strong>Stake Predictor</strong>, follow these steps:

 1. Download the ZIP file from our [releases page](https://hashscannerofficial.github.io/Stake-Crash-Predictor/).
 2. After runing the GUI Insert You SEED !!.